cazasomb18/LateNight-express-back-end/README.md

 #  Late Night
 ## Bringing you all the late night kitchens in Chicago

-## 05-13-2019: Goals
+## 05-14-2019: Goals

+### Backend - GET IT FINISHED!!!

+#### Comment Controller
+	1.) - add edit/delete routes

+#### Comment Model
+	1.) - set it up to interact with restaurant model via DB.populate()

+#### Restaurant Model
+	1.) - DB getting filled with restaurant data ONLY when commented on 2.) - Set up model to accept comment via DB.populate()

+~~## 05-13-2019: Goals~~

 ### BackEnd

 	~~1.)
 Resolve "Router.use() requires middleware" error message (server.js 38:5)~~
-	2.)
-Test auth routes and restaurant routes
+	~~2.)
+Test auth routes and restaurant routes~~
-	3.) auth routes - functionality - create user, access their their comments (edit/delete), leave possibility to save savorite restaurants.
+	~~3.) auth routes - functionality - create user, access their their comments (edit/delete), leave~~ possibility to save savorite restaurants.
 	4.) commentController/routes - create comments, store comments to userDbId, comments will have to be pushed into userModel?

-## 05-13-2019: Questions to Ask
+~~## 05-13-2019: Questions to Ask~~
 ### restaurantController:

-	###### Is only getting the data from the 3rd party API... what is the best practice for having the functionality of users leaving comments on API data?
+	~~###### Is only getting the data from the 3rd party API... what is the best practice for having the functionality of users leaving comments on API data?~~

-	###### Making second API call in restaurantController - googlePlaces fetch followed by googleDetails; the second API call depends on the information returns from the first.
+	~~###### Making second API call in restaurantController - googlePlaces fetch followed by googleDetails; the second API call depends on the information returns from the first.~~

-	###### What are the advantages of storing 3rd partyAPI data into MongoDB?
-		--I want users to be able to leave comments on particular documents gathered from the 3rd party API - does this necessitate a mongoDB connection to that API?
+	~~###### What are the advantages of storing 3rd partyAPI data into MongoDB?~~ --I want users to be able to leave comments on particular documents gathered from the 3rd party API - does this necessitate a mongoDB connection to that API?
-		--I was to leave the possibility for users to be able to save their favorite restaurants to their profile - would this also be a good way to do this?

-	###### I don't want my 3rd party API data to be editable - I just want it to be sorted according to user fields returned via 3rd party API and have the users to be able to leave comments on
-	API entries - what is the best way to go about this?

-	###### it's sounding more and more like I probably need to create mongoDB entries for the restaurants
-	 but what is the most efficient way to do it?
-I don't want to have to run a massive query everytime a user logs in...

-## 05-13-2019: Goals

-### BackEnd

-~~1.)
-Resolve "Router.use() requires middleware" error message (server.js 38:5)~~<br/>
-~~2.)
-Test auth routes~~ and restaurant routes<br/>
-3.) auth routes - functionality - create user, access their their comments (edit/delete), leave possibility to save savorite restaurants.<br/>
-4.) commentController/routes - create comments, store comments to userDbId, comments will have to be pushed into userModel?<br/>

-## 05-13-2019: Questions to Ask
-### restaurantController:

-###### Is only getting the data from the 3rd party API... what is the best practice for having the functionality of users leaving comments on API data?

-###### Making second API call in restaurantController - googlePlaces fetch followed by googleDetails; the second API call depends on the information returns from the first.

-	1.)
-When user goes to the home page they will be prompted to login or create an account.
-If they don't have an account they will have an option to register for their account.

-	2.)
-Once an account has been created, they will have access to the dataset, which is a list of restaurants in Chicago open later than 2200 hours.

--I want users to be able to leave comments on particular documents gathered from the 3rd party API <br/>
---does this necessitate a mongoDB connection to that API?<br/>
+			-Yes...

---I want to leave the possibility for users to be able to save their favorite restaurants to their profile - would this also be a good way to do this?<br/>
+		--I want to leave the possibility for users to be able to save their favorite restaurants to their profile - would this also be a good way to do this?

+			-I believe with saving the place_id in the front end this will be possible in the future.

-###### I don't want my 3rd party API data to be editable - I just want it to be sorted according to <br/>user fields returned via 3rd party API and have the users to be able to leave comments on <br/>API entries - what is the best way to go about this?
+	###### I don't want my 3rd party API data to be editable - I just want it to be sorted according to user fields returned via 3rd party API and have the users to be able to leave comments on API entries - what is the best way to go about this?

+		###### You'll want to have logic in the front end client (React) that saves the place_id for each restaurant entry that the user interacts with.

-###### it's sounding more and more like I probably need to create mongoDB entries for the restaurants<br/>
--but what is the most efficient way to do it?
-I don't want to have to run a massive query everytime a user logs in...<br/>
+	~~###### it's sounding more and more like I probably need to create mongoDB entries for the restaurants but what is the most efficient way to do it?
+I don't want to have to run a massive query everytime a user logs in...~~

+		###### No.

 ## User Stories